reconsumeralization/GTEMEOUTOFHERE/curriculum/core/week10_problem_sets.md

 3. Can you prevent XSS and CSRF?
 4. Can you implement access control?
 5. Can you encrypt sensitive data?
+6. Can you analyze real-world security failures (JLR case study)?
+7. Can you implement foundational controls (TLS, DNS, governance)?
+8. Can you treat security as a business risk, not an IT problem?
+9. Can you implement proactive security governance?
+10. Can you analyze AI-generated code security risks (A-SWE case study)?
+11. Can you implement governance gate for AI code?
+12. Can you compare AI as advisor vs. authority (A-SWE vs. SSM)?

 **Remember:** Growth over position.
 Compare to your Week 9 baseline.